-The new Vera Wang boutique, in a historic cast-iron building in Manhattan's landmark Soho district, reflects and extends the designer's sensibility of elegant, performative luxury.
-The 2,000-square-foot, two-level environment is infused with light and based on the dynamic qualities of a white box theater, an infinitely changeable space that shapes a variety of narratives.
-The design comprises three main areas: the storefront area, considered as a proscenium stage, followed by the middle-stage main collection, and continuing with the backstage collection and changing areas.
+The Vera Wang boutique, located in the historic cast-iron Soho district, reflects and extends the designer’s sensibility of elegant, performative luxury.
+Created to showcase the Ready-to-Wear and Lavender collections, the 2,000-square-foot, two-level environment is infused with light and based on the dynamic qualities of a white box theater, is an infinitely changeable space which facilitates special events, such as the seasonal runway shows and contemporary artists’ exhibitions.

 The storefront entrance, considered as a proscenium frame, is followed by the center-stage main collection, and finally by the more intimate collection and changing room areas, a luminous backstage conceived as translucent volumes, glowing mood boxes that punctuate the theatrical ambience of the retail environment.
 Interspersed throughout the lower boutique area, sliding translucent acrylic partitions form a backdrop to the hang bars and the collection on display, and veil a layered procession of spaces, while shaping a meandering path throughout the boutique area.

 A significant change in floor elevation created a challenge in this uniquely Soho space.
 As part of the design solution, the spatial sequence now unfolds down a full-width, white Corian grand stair at the center of the store, which transitions into the more intimate display and changing area at the rear.
 With the removal of a structural beam at the lower-level ceiling threshold, a more gracious proportion was created above the stair, which doubles as seating platform during special events or as dramatic collection displays.